Tulsi Mala

 4. Supports Spiritual Practices

-Whether you’re chanting, meditating, or simply trying to stay mindful throughout the day, Tulsi beads help ground you and keep your focus on higher consciousness.
+Whether you chant, meditate, or simply try to stay mindful throughout the day, Tulsi beads help ground you and keep your focus on higher consciousness.

 Health Benefits of Wearing Tulsi Mala